j-a-y-h/react-uniformed/README.md

     name: { required: true, minLength: 1, maxLength: 55 },
     // email types are validated using HTML standard regex
     email: { required: true, type: "email" },
-    // like email types, url types are validated using HTML standard regex
-    website: { type: "url" },
     date: {
         // set the error message for required by using a non empty string
         required: "Date is required",